Jehadel/3x3-2D-transformations_demo/README.md

 How could we uses matrices to perform translations ?

-To translate a point 10 units along the x axis and 8 units along the y axis, we can peform the arithmetics :
+Point translation of 10 units along the x axis and 8 units along the y axis, we can just be expressed by :

 $$ x_t = x + 10 $$

 $$ y_t = y + 8 $$

-2x2 matrices can’t express such transformation :
+but 2x2 matrices can’t express such transformation :

 $$ \begin{bmatrix} x \\\ y \end{bmatrix} .
     \begin{bmatrix} a & b \\\